-Today in science: Galileo’s birthday | EarthSky.org
+EarthSky | Happy birthday, Galileo!
+Born February 15, 1564

 E pur si muove (and yet it moves).

-The phrase is still used today as a retort, implying it doesn’t matter what you believe; these are the facts.
+And so it does.
+Earth moves, and all objects in space move.
+Some people still use the phrase today as a retort, implying it doesn’t matter what you believe; these are the facts.

+Galileo spent the rest of his life under house arrest, but that did not stop him from publishing another work, Two New Sciences, about mechanics and motion.

 Galileo grew up in a musical family.
-In 1574, the family moved to Florence where 18-year-old Galileo began his education in a monastery.
-He was very successful in his studies, and began studying medicine at the University of Pisa.
+In 1574, the family moved to Florence, where 18-year-old Galileo began his education in a monastery.
+He was very successful in his studies and began studying medicine at the University of Pisa.
 Due to financial problems, he was unable to finish his degree, but his years at the university were priceless.
 They introduced him to mathematics and physics, but most importantly, they introduced him to Aristotle’s philosophy.

 Back then, if somebody wished to know about the universe, the way to do it was to read Aristotle’s works.
 As Dante had put it some centuries before, Aristotle is “the Master of those who know” (Dante, Inferno 4.131).
 In other words, at that time, knowledge was to philosophy what faith was to religion.